sunilson/Unidirectional-ViewModel/README.md

 When you inherit from `UniDirectionalViewModel` you will need to pass in a generic State type.
 This can be any class but I would recommend using a `data` class or a `sealed` class containing multiple `data` classes.

+The state Flow should only emit if the state really changes to improve performance.
+The default implementation is just `oldState == newState` but you can also override `stateDiff(oldState, newState)` to provide a custom implementation.

 ## SetState

 In a `setState` block you can access the current state and return a new state.
 You have multiple options how to structure your state.